nfdi4objects/crm-rdf-ap/README.md

-# Application profile of CIDOC-CRM in RDF
+# CIDOC-CRM in RDF Application Profile

-This repository contains some guidelines how to best use CIDOC-CRM in RDF.
-It is work in progress.
+> Some guidelines how to use CIDOC-CRM in RDF for more benefit.

+This is work in progress.
+Contributions and comments are very welcome!

-The document is written in quarto Markdown in [`index.qmd`](index.qmd).
+The guidelines are written in Markdown with [quarto](https://quarto.org/) in file [`index.qmd`](index.qmd) of repository <https://github.com/nfdi4objects/crm-rdf-ap> and published automatically at <https://nfdi4objects.github.io/crm-rdf-ap/>.

 ## License